oparkerj/RLStatsJava/README.md

 You will need an API key for RocketLeagueStats in order to use the API.
 API keys are available at the [Developer Portal](https://developers.rocketleaguestats.com/).

-**Important:** Your application should take care to call [RLStatsAPI#shutdownThreads()](http://ssplugins.com/docs/java/RLStatsAPI/com/ssplugins/rlstats/RLStatsAPI.html#shutdownThreads--) when it it done using an instance of the API (i.e. about to close) or the application may not shutdown correctly.

 Example getting player info.
 ```java
 import com.ssplugins.rlstats.entities.Platform;